South Luangwa National Park, the highlight of eastern Zambia

 We visited the Park for 3 days during a trip to Malawi since it’s quite close to the border.
 The road from Lilongwe is well maintained, and it takes about 6/7 hours to reach the South Lwangua (including the stop at the Malawi and Zambia border to get the Visa).
-If you are travelling with your vehicle (or a rented vehicle), you also have to pay a temporary Import permit at the border (including insurance and road access fee) for it to drive in Zambia.
+If you are travelling with your vehicle (or a rented vehicle), you also have to pay a temporary Import permit at the border (including insurance and road access fee) to drive in Zambia.

 Click here to see our itinerary and general information about the trip.

 The fee x day is 25 USD p.p. that you have to pay at the park entrance gate.
 The major access point to the park is the Mfuwe gate, near the village of Mfuwe.
-If you visit the park with a rented car (or a foreigner car), the daily park fee is 30 $ x day, and the vehicle fee is 15 $ x day.
+If you visit the park with a rented car (or a foreigner car), the daily Park fee is 30 USD x day, and the vehicle fee is 15 USD x day.

 Very close to Mfuwe gate you’ll find a wide range of Lodges.
 The cheapest option is to sleep with your tent (the average price of 10 USD x day).
 We slept at Croc Valley Camp with our tent (the camping area is well equipped and next to the restaurant and the pool).
 We arranged our safaris with the lodge’s open vehicle paying 45 USD x morning/night game drive and 100 USD for the full-day game drive (plus the daily park fee).
 There are also a few lodges inside the park but more expensive.
-All the lodges arrange the activities through the South Luangwa.
+All the lodges arrange the activities through the South Luangwa NP.
 If you rent a gas cylinder with a stove to cook yourself, you can do grocery shopping in Chipata at Spar or Shoprite supermarket (you’ll only find a supermarket in the big cities).